 The DSST program is an extensive series of 37 examinations in college subject areas that are comparable to the final or end-of-course examinations in undergraduate courses.
 Students who earn scores equivalent to grades of "C" or better may have credit applied to associate and bachelor degrees at Regent University.
-The Registrar's Office provides the following chart as a guide to assist students in selecting the right DSST exam to satisfy the appropriate course requirement.

 International Baccalaureate (IB)

 The International Baccalaureate Program is described as a "demanding pre-university course of study that leads to examinations; it is designed for highly motivated secondary school students and incorporates the best elements of national systems without being based on any one."
 The IB exam has received extensive world-wide recognition for the quality of its programs as well as for its rigor.
 Its influence is growing in the United States and some educators consider the program to provide greater depth and intellectual challenge than the AP.
 Students who achieve a 5, 6, or 7, on an IB exam may receive transfer credit at Regent.
 As with all other exams, a maximum of 30 semester hours may be granted for IB exams.
-The Registrar's Office provides the following chart as a guide to assist students in selecting the right IB exam to satisfy the appropriate course requirement.